 Companies or governments have no incentive to invest in cost-effective water-saving technologies when water prices are much lower.

 If water prices reflect the actual cost of services, people can have incentives to use water efficiently.
-Unfortunately, poor people often have to pay more to get water, which is increasingly hampered.
+Unfortunately, poor people often have to pay more to get water.

 There are simple and cost-effective ways to deal with this problem.
 Desalination is one of them, and it has been a priority option in the Middle East.